lightning/bolts/07-routing-gossip.md

   - if the funding output of a channel is being spent:
     - SHOULD be removed from the local network view AND be considered closed.
   - if the announced node no longer has any associated open channels:
-    - MAY prune nodes added through `node_announcement` messages from their local view.
+    - MAY prune nodes added through `node_announcement`s from their local view.
       - Note: this is a direct result of the dependency of a `node_announcement` being preceded by a `channel_announcement`.